 In Reform synagogues, boys and girls mark symbolic entry into Jewish adulthood with a Bar or Bat Mitzvah at age thirteen.

-Bar/Bat Mitzvah information and requirements are available here or by calling the Temple Office at 908-232-6770.
+For complete Bar/Bat Mitzvah information click here or call the Temple Office at 908-232-6770.

 Audio files of the blessings and prayers can be downloaded here.